Adam M. Slater

 New Jersey Certified Civil Trial Attorney

-Adam Slater is a highly regarded New Jersey trial lawyer and a partner in Mazie Slater Katz & Freeman, LLC, specializing in complex civil litigation cases, including professional malpractice, personal injury, class actions, mass torts, wrongful death, products liability, construction accidents, and commercial litigation.
+Adam Slater is a highly regarded New Jersey trial lawyer and a partner in Mazie Slater Katz & Freeman, LLC, specializing in complex civil litigation cases, including medical malpractice, personal injury, class actions, mass torts, wrongful death, products liability, construction accidents, and commercial litigation.
 Mr. Slater has established a reputation as a hard nosed, creative courtroom lawyer who welcomes challenges and opportunities to fight for the rights of his clients.
-Mr. Slater has won numerous substantial verdicts in court, and obtained many substantial settlements for his clients.
+Mr. Slater has won numerous substantial verdicts in court, including a $68 Million jury verdict against medical device manufacturer, C.R.
+Bard, and obtained many substantial settlements for his clients.

-Mr. Slater has taken a leadership role in large complex litigations, including his appointment as plaintiffs’ co-lead counsel for the Benicar (Olmesartan) federal MDL in the District of New Jersey, as co-class counsel in a class action against Volkswagen and Audi, and as plaintiffs co-liaison counsel in consolidated litigation involving thousands of pelvic mesh cases filed against Johnson & Johnson and its subsidiary Ethicon, Inc. In February, 2013 Mr. Slater was lead trial counsel in the first pelvic mesh trial against Johnson & Johnson and Ethicon, resulting in a compensatory and punitive damages verdict of $11.1 million.
+Mr. Slater has taken a leadership role in large complex litigations, including his appointment as plaintiffs’ co-lead counsel for the Benicar (Olmesartan) federal MDL in the District of New Jersey, as co-class counsel in a class action against Volkswagen and Audi, and as plaintiffs co-liaison counsel in consolidated litigation involving thousands of pelvic mesh cases filed against Johnson & Johnson and its subsidiary Ethicon, Inc., and C.R.
+Bard, Inc. In February, 2013 Mr. Slater was lead trial counsel in the first pelvic mesh trial against Johnson & Johnson and Ethicon, resulting in a compensatory and punitive damages verdict of $11.1 Million.
+He has obtained additional pelvic mesh verdicts of $12.5 Million, $15 Million, and $68 Million.
 Click here to learn more about the Pelvic Mesh Litigation.

 Mr. Slater has established an international presence in the battle against pelvic mesh.
 On February 24, 2015 Mr. Slater testified before the Scottish Parliament in support of a petition to ban pelvic mesh devices in Scotland.
 He informed the Parliament of the horrible complications caused by the devices, deceptive marketing, manipulation of medical societies and medical journals, and the destruction by Johnson & Johnson of tens of thousands of relevant documents, among other topics during his testimony.
 Click here to read article.
 Mr. Slater has also been interviewed by RADAR TV in the Netherlands, and other international news outlets (video one, video two).